Dike reinforcement Noordervaartdijk (section 2 Nauernasche Vaart West)

 Yes.
 The houses on the land side will remain accessible as much as possible, although it may happen that you are temporarily unable to reach your property by car, motorcycle, or bicycle.
 In such cases, you will always be able to walk there.
 Houseboats and boats will have to be temporarily relocated.
 However, you will continue to live in your own houseboat or boat during this period, albeit at a different location on the waterway.
 The temporary location will be made easily accessible (via footbridges or pontoons) so that you can board safely.
 Once your houseboat or houseboat has been returned to its permanent location after completion of the dike reinforcement, normal accessibility will be restored.

-Where will the houseboats and barges be located during the project?
+Where are the houseboats and house barges currently moored?

 The houseboats and barges will be given temporary moorings a little further along the Nauernasche Vaart, outside the immediate work area.
 The exact location will be determined in consultation; the preferred scenario is a quiet location with sufficient facilities and social safety.
 HHNK/Municipality of Zaanstad are now looking for an alternative.
 You will be informed as soon as a suitable location has been designated.